dr-jam/FactoryExercise/README.md

 ### Due Date and Submission Information

 This exercise is due Thursday, November 13th at 11:59 pm on GitHub Classroom.
-The master branch as found on your individual exercise repository will be evaluated.
+The master branch as found on your exercise repository will be evaluated.

 ## Stage 1: Shields Online

 The Aegis prototype shield mechanism is nearly complete.
 Your task to complete the shield's functionality by adding a recharging mechanism which consists of the following:
-* Use the `RechargeRate` and `RechargeDelay` properties of the `SheildController` class to enable:
+* Use the `RechargeRate` and `RechargeDelay` properties of the `ShieldController` class to enable:
-  * After the shield has taken damage or is not at maximum capacity, it enters a recharge delay peroid lasting `RechargeDelay` seconds.
+  * After the shield has taken damage or is not at maximum capacity, it enters a recharge delay period lasting `RechargeDelay` seconds.
-  * After the recharge delay peroid, the shield begins to recharge at `RechargeRate` capacity points per second.
+  * After the recharge delay period, the shield begins to recharge at `RechargeRate` capacity points per second.
-  * If the shield is damage before it is fully recharged, the shield stops recharging and enters another recharge delay peroid.
+  * If the shield is damage before it is fully recharged, the shield stops recharging and enters another recharge delay period.
   * Shields cannot recharge greater than their `Capacity` value.
   * Shield capacity can never be negative.